ontoligent-design/CurricularMap/README.md

 # A Curricular Map of Data Science

 ## Overview
-* See Google Doc
+* See Google Doc (TBW)

-## Plan
-* Manually extract list of topics from course descriptions
+* Based on corpus of course descriptions

-* List most frequent bigrams and trigrams
+## Goals
+* Create an interactive visualization that allows the comparison of each school's curriculum to a composite of all curricula.
-* Create topic model
+* Use topic models in combination with traditional classification

+## Guidelines
+* Classifications are variable.
+In particular, hierarchies are always negotiable; the reality is a network (rhizome).
+* What's "real" are the terminal nodes

+## Deliverables
+* Database
+    * Basic stats:
+        * Schools
+        * Number of courses per school
+    * Top keywords from manual tagging
+    * Taxonomy of keywords
+* Processed Corpus
+    * Top Bigrams from corpus
+* Topic Model
+    * Topic List
+    * Heatmap (using schools as labels)
+    * Topics named and classifed
+    * Top phrases

 ## Resources
 * Polo Topic Model
     * See polo files
-* MySQL database
+* MySQL database of courses
     * http://datascience.shanti.virginia.edu/phpmyadmin/
-    * Contains tables for INSTITUTION and COURSE
+    * Contaxins tables for INSTITUTION and COURSE